tum-ei-eda/TinyML-Examples/README.md

 The colab notebook to generate the model is directly taken from the book [*TinyML*](https://www.amazon.de/-/en/TinyML-Learning-TensorFlow-Ultra-Low-Micro-Controllers/dp/1492052043/ref=sr_1_1?dchild=1&keywords=tinyml&qid=1588597546&sr=8-1) and the working implementation is for a STM3240G-EVAL development board.

 Working implementation can be found [here](https://github.com/alxhoff/STM3240G-EVAL-TensorFlow-Hello-World).

+Offline interpreter example can be found on the [`compiler`](https://github.com/alxhoff/STM3240G-EVAL-TensorFlow-Hello-World/tree/compiler) branch of the implementation repository.

 ### MNIST